Verified: July 2026.

 - Preferred contact language

 The form is available in 13 languages.
-Data goes directly to the recruitment point at Yauzskaya 8 — no third-party recruiters, no middleman fees.
+Data goes directly to the Moscow recruitment point at Yauzskaya 8 — no third-party recruiters, no middleman fees.

 Step 2 — Specialist callback (within 24 hours)